ailynux/pieceofpy/raspberrypi/WSGameBoy_Hat/Manual_install.md

 ![GitHub issues](https://img.shields.io/github/issues/ailynux/pieceofpy)
 ![GitHub license](https://img.shields.io/github/license/ailynux/pieceofpy)

-## Game HAT for Raspberry Pi - Make Your Own Game Console
+## Game HAT for Raspberry Pi - Make Your Own Retro Portable Games

 ### Note
 Please focus on the direction of the battery.
 If you connect the battery in reverse, the charging circuit will be damaged.
 Pay attention to this when mounting the battery.